-Running a blog is brilliant, I love blogging myself.
+Running a blog is fun, I love blogging myself.
 It’s your chance to create your own little space on the internet, where you can say what you want and truly be yourself.
 It’s a way to meet new people, learn new skills and share your ideas.
 It’s also a great way to make extra money and even launch your own business in time.

 When you are trying to do all of this, you need technology.
-At the very least, you need a smartphone to write posts and take photographs.
+At the very least, you need a smartphone or tablet to write posts and take photographs.
 But, as you grow, you might want to start utilizing more tech.
 Here’s a look at some of the things that you might want.

 It’s entirely possible to start a blog on your smartphone.
 You can write posts, send emails, take photos and interact on social media.
-In fact, you might find some areas of blogging, like Instagram, are always easier on your phone.
+In fact, you might find that some areas of blogging, like Instagram, are always easier on your phone.
 But, if you want to take things to the next level, you might want to invest in a laptop.
 You’ll be able to type faster, do more with editing photographs and make more customisations to your site.

 However, that doesn’t mean that you need to rush out and buy the most expensive computer on the market.
 As long as you’ve got a keyboard, internet access and decent speeds and memory, you’ll be fine.